 Central Health provides patient care to the indigent population of Travis County primarily through the Community Care Collaborative (the "CCC"), which is a 501(c)(3) corporation formed on October 4, 2012, pursuant to the Master Agreement between Central Health and Seton Healthcare Family ("Seton").
 Through the CCC and its provider network, Central Health and Seton jointly manage the provision of healthcare services to the safety net population.
 The CCC is a separate legal entity, and the Central Health Board appoints a majority of its governing board.
 There is a financial benefit/burden relationship between Central Health and the CCC, in that Central Health provides a subsidy to the CCC.
 However, due to certain powers reserved to Seton in the Master Agreement, Central Health cannot impose its will on the CCC.
 The CCC does not meet any of the GASB criteria for blended reporting and, therefore, is presented as a discrete component unit in these financial statements.
 See Note 10 for further information about the CCC and the Master Agreement with Seton.
 The Central Texas Community Health Centers, Inc. (doing business as and herein after referred to as "CommUnityCare") is presented in this report as a discrete component unit of Central Health.
 CommUnityCare is legally separate from Central Health, but Central Health and CommUnityCare are joint holders of the Federally Qualified Health Center status that allows clinics operated by CommUnityCare to receive an enhanced level of Medicaid reimbursement and to participate in the Federal 340B program for reduced-cost prescription medicines.
 In addition, CommUnityCare's economic resources are almost entirely for the benefit of Central Health's constituents, Central Health has the ability to access a majority of the economic resources of CommUnityCare, and those resources are significant to Central Health.
 Accordingly, CommUnityCare is presented in this report as a discrete component unit of Central Health.

 Sendero Health Plans, Inc. ("Sendero") is also presented in this report as a discrete component unit of Central Health.
 Sendero is legally separate from Central Health and is a single-member 501(c)(3) corporation, wholly owned by Central Health.
 The Central Health Board approves appointments to the Sendero Board of Directors, but there is little overlap between the membership of the two boards.
 There is a financial benefit/burden relationship between Central Health and Sendero in that Central Health has assumed the obligation to provide financial support to Sendero in the form of advances for risk-based capital.
 Further, as the sole owner of Sendero, Central Health can impose its will on Sendero.
-However, Sendero does not provide services entirely or mostly to Central Health alone; rather, as a Medicaid Managed Care Organization, it provides Medicaid services to an eight-county area under a contract with the Texas Health and Human Services Commission.
+Sendero provides services entirely or mostly to constituents of Central Health as a Medicaid Managed Care Organization.
+It provides Medicaid services to an eight-county area under a contract with the Texas Health and Human Services Commission.
 Sendero also provides services related to the Affordable Care Act in the same eight-county service area.
 Sendero is expected to pay any debts it incurs with its own resources.

-During fiscal year 2016, Central Health determined it was appropriate and in compliance with generally accepted accounting principles to present financial statement information for Sendero as of and for the year ended December 31, 2015, which is Sendero's fiscal year end.
-In prior fiscal years, Central Health reported Sendero's financial statement information as of Center Health's fiscal year end, September 30.
+Central Health has determined it is appropriate and in compliance with generally accepted accounting principles to present financial statement information for Sendero as of and for the year ended December 31st, which is Sendero's fiscal year end.
+In addition, Sendero's economic resources are almost entirely for the benefit of Central Health's constituents, Central Health is entitled to or has access to a portion of the economic resources of Sendero, and those resources are significant to Central Health.
+Accordingly, Sendero is presented in this report as a discrete component unit of Central Health.